 In test after test, Skilsaw’s 15-amp Buzzkill model cut faster than anyone else in the 15-amp class.
 It’s the only saw we tested that led its class in every speed test.

 The trade-off comes in weight.
-Not only are the 15-amp saws heavier than other power levels, Skilsaw is a hefty 2.6 pounds heavier than Milwaukee overall.
+Not only are the 15-amp saws heavier than other power levels, but Skilsaw is also a hefty 2.6 pounds heavier than Milwaukee overall.

 Best Corded Reciprocating Saw Vibration Control

 In general, lower power reciprocating saws have less vibration than the more powerful models.
-However, those flagship saws tend to have the benefit of the best vibration control development.
+However, flagship 15-amp saws tend to have the benefit of the best vibration control development.

-Makita’s AVT design on their 15-amp JR3070CTZ proved to swing our testers to award it the best vibration control in a close decision against Skilsaw’s Buzzkill technology.
+Makita’s AVT (Anti-Vibration Technology) design on their 15-amp JR3070CTZ swung our testers to award it the best vibration control in a close decision against Skilsaw’s Buzzkill technology.